 Discussed by Hank and Dermott in the season five episode "Momma's Boys" when Dermott questions how Rusty could possibly believe that his friend "Teddy," which is actually just a talking teddy bear the boys were using to play a prank on him, is in danger.
 Hank mentions some of the outlandish things that have actually happened, which make the Teddy situation seem perfectly reasonable by comparison.

 Occurs in an episode of The Amazing World of Gumball, "The Curse."
 Anais, the smart one of her two brothers, tries to dissuade her brother that he has been cursed with bad luck.
 She attempts to prove it by having him go through several bad luck causing events.
-Initally, she seems to be right, before Gumball is struck by lighting formed by a cloud whil in the gym
+She seems to be right, until a cloud forms and strikes Gumball with lightning indoors.

 Anais: Guess logic and reason just went out the window.

 This comes up again where since "logic and reason went out the window," they should all put their minds to get free amusement park tickets.
 They were close, but it literally hit the fan.

 Dadaists, who believe that the things humanity does (such as war) are so nonsensical that art shouldn't make sense either.

 Certain unnamed political and philosophical groups who view logic and science as oppressive tools of the powerful.

 Presuppositionalists, who view logic as subservient to and reliant upon special revelation.